andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 According to the Ellen MacArthur Foundation, circular economy can be defined as a system where materials never become waste and nature is regenerated.

-In a circular economy, products and materials are kept in circulation through processes such as maintenance, reuse , refurbishment, remanufacturing, recycling and composting.
+In a circular economy, products and materials are kept in circulation through processes such as maintenance, reuse, refurbishment, remanufacturing, recycling and composting.
 The circular economy tackles climate change and other global challenges, such as biodiversity loss, waste and pollution, by decoupling economic activity from the consumption of finite resources.
 (Ellen MacArthur Foundation 2024)

 The coming decades call for the production of information technology to become so circular that the use and reuse of, for example, a mobile phone has no greater environmental impact than picking a fruit from a tree.
 The life cycle of our IT equipment must be carefully designed to follow the "cradle to cradle " (cradle to cradle) principle.
 The cradle to cradle concept is that end-of-life products should form the basis for new ones, without becoming waste (Hauschild 2021).
 While a life cycle in the traditional sense refers to a cradle-to-grave process, the cradle-to-cradle concept is without a "grave" because the end of one product becomes the beginning of a new one.
 In other words, the materials that go into the production of our hardware in digital systems must be reused all the way to the creation of new products.